 Bob is one of the co-founders of Elevated Achievement Group, a professional learning company dedicated to helping educators develop student ownership at all grade levels and at all types of schools.
-His work at Elevated Achievement led him to co-write the book, Developing Student Ownership which is a practical guide for educators to motivate students to own their own learning.
+His work at Elevated Achievement led him to co-write the books, Developing Student Ownership, a practical guide for educators to motivate students to own their own learning, and Developing Instructional Leadership, a comprehensive and functional guide for principals to create a culture of ownership in their schools.
 His belief in and focus on student ownership is reflective of his years of experience in the professional development world.

 Bob began his tenure in education as a bilingual teacher in Southern California in the early ‘90s, when he worked with English learners at all proficiency levels.
 He then began working directly with teachers and was an instructional coach for a national professional development company.
 He has worked extensively across the United States supporting district administrators, school administrators, teachers, students, and parents at the elementary, middle, and high school levels to implement standards-based curriculum, instruction, and assessment.
 It was during these eighteen years as an instructional coach that he saw the value in motivating students to own their learning.
 He put some of this thinking into practice when he was the lead author on an intensive reading/writing program that supported older students two or more years below grade level.
 For the past few years, he has helped develop accountability measures that support the implementation of systemic change in those schools and districts that truly want to become student-centered—by focusing on those practices that lead to student ownership.